 Legal Penalties for PC 166 Contempt of Court

-Typically, a violation of California Penal Code 166 contempt of court laws is a misdemeanor offense that carries up to 6 months in a Los Angeles County jail and a fine up to $1,000.
-However, there are certain type of violation that will carry more severe penalties.
+Typically, a violation of California Penal Code 166 contempt of court laws is a misdemeanor offense that carries up to 6 months in a Los Angeles County jail and a fine of up to $1,000.
+However, there are certain types of violations that will carry more severe penalties.

-For example, a violation of a domestic violence protective or stay-away order carries up to one year in the county jail.
-Any further violations become a “wobbler,” meaning the prosecutor can charge the case as either a misdemeanor or felony offense.
-A felony conviction carries up to 3 years in a California state prison and a $10,000 fine.
+For example, a violation of a domestic violence protective or stay-away order can result in up to one year in the county jail.
+Any further violations become a “wobbler,” meaning the prosecutor can charge the case as either a misdemeanor or felony.
+A felony conviction can result in up to three years in a California state prison and a $10,000 fine.

-Finally, as discussed above, violating a restraining Order under California Penal Code Section 273.6 is a similar, but PC 166 is a broader statute that applies to the violation of any court order or any action considered contempt of court.
+Finally, as discussed above, violating a restraining order under California Penal Code Section 273.6 is similar, but PC 166 is a broader statute that applies to the violation of any court order or any action considered contempt of court.

-Penal Code 273.6 only covers the violation of protective orders and the prosecutor will make the decision on how to charge you criminally.
+Penal Code 273.6 only covers the violation of protective orders, and the prosecutor will decide on how to charge you criminally.

 Legal Defenses for PC 166 Contempt of Court

-If you have been accused of contempt of court that violated California Penal Code Section 166, our criminal defense lawyers have a range of strategies we may use to obtain the best possible outcome.
+Suppose you have been accused of contempt of court that violated California Penal Code Section 166.
+In that case, our criminal defense lawyers have a range of strategies we may use to obtain the best possible outcome.
 Some of the most common include:

 No intent: In some cases, we may be able to argue there was no specific intent to violate the court order.
 Perhaps you didn't appear in court because you made an honest mistake on the court date.
 Perhaps you came into contact with your spouse accidentally or by chance while ordered to stay away.